 The numbers are in, and it's time to make sense of the data.
-ABI Research's Michael Morgan checks out the world's 10 largest branded cell phone makers in the second quarter of 2011, providing sales data as well as insight into their strategy and competitive position in the market.
+ABI's Michael Morgan analyzes the world's 10 largest branded cell phone makers in the second quarter of 2010, providing sales data as well as insight into their strategy and competitive position in the market.

-Though most research firms only list the market's top five handset makers, ABI lists the full top 10 (and the firm is providing shipment numbers for all of the vendors listed).
+Though most research firms only list the market's top five handset makers, ABI lists the full top 10 (though, for competitive reasons, ABI does not disclose shipments numbers for some of the Tier 2 players).

 A few notes: ABI's numbers represent "sell in," or phone shipments into the retail channel, rather than "sell out," or sales to consumers.
 Further, ABI's ranking only counts phones that carry the manufacturer's brand.
 Therefore, phones that bandy a carrier's logo without a hint of which company actually built the device are not counted.

 And see ABI's first quarter 2009 rankings, second quarter 2009 rankings , third quarter 2009 rankings and fourth quarter 2009 rankings.
 (Yes, somehow we missed the first quarter of 2010.
 We'll make it up to you, we promise.)

 |Vendor||Shipments (in millions)||Growth|

 |2Q 2009||1Q 2010||2Q 2010||QoQ (1Q10-2Q10)||YoY (2Q09-2Q10)|